digitalfabrik/cms/wp-content/plugins/multisite-clone-duplicator/readme.txt

 It is useful when you want to create multiple sites from the same template : Don't waste your time copying the same configuration again and again !

 Simple and user-friendly, this plugin extends WordPress core network's functionalities without polluting the dashboard.

+WARNING : If you clone the primary site, you must use ```mucd_default_primary_tables_to_copy``` filter to declare plugins and custom database tables, or your cloned site won't be complete

 = Features: =
 * Clones any site of your wordpress multisite installation